abrarmalekji12/refresh_state/README.md

 ##### id:
-id will be used to identify refresher, multiple Refresher can have same id, but if given then all the Refreshers with same id will be notified.
+id will be used to identify refresher, multiple Refresher can have same id, but if given then all the Refreshers with same id will be notified

 #### initialData:
 initialData will be initial-data given in builder.